Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the complexity (13 parameters, no output schema, no annotations), the description is incomplete.
-It lacks explanations for most parameters, does not describe the output structure, and omits behavioral details beyond authentication.
-This leaves an agent with insufficient information to use the tool correctly.
+Given the tool's complexity (13 parameters, no output schema, no annotations), the description is incomplete.
+It does not cover most parameters, output structure, error conditions, or what 'cost' means in detail.
+The provided information is a good start but leaves too many gaps for an agent to invoke it correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.